 The Designated Safeguarding Lead is a member of the school's Senior Leadership Team.
-Our DSL is John Israel - Head of School.
+Our DSL is John Israel - head of School.
 The DSL takes responsibility for Child Protection and wider safeguarding in the school.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

-The Deputy Safeguarding lead is Amanda Flanagan
+The Deputy Safeguarding leads are: Amanda Flanagan and Halina Kelly